-LOC 100 F,S College Success (3-0) 3 Credits
+LOC 100 College Success (3-0)

-This course is designed to increase success in college by assisting students in the acquisition and mastery of skills necessary for students to reach their personal and educational goals.
-Course topics include time and stress management, test taking, communication skills, study techniques, question-asking skills, community resources, college transfer issues, career planning, budget planning, and personal issues that they may face as a college student.
+This course is designed to increase success in college by assisting students in the acquisition and mastery of skills necessary for students to reach their personal and educational goals. topics include time and stress management, test communication skills, study techniques, question-asking skills, community resources, college transfer issues, career planning, budget planning, and personal issues that they may face as a college student.
 A course fee will apply.

-LOC 103 F,S,SU College Connections (3-0) 3 Credits
+LOC 103 College Connections (3-0) F,S,SU